Wendy Williams Feels It’s ‘Too Soon’ For Olivia Jade Gianulli To Return Online After Admissions Scandal

 “They say she lost a lot of sponsorship [on YouTube], but she’ll get them back — Privilege,” Williams shared, with a disinterested look to her audience.
 “Your mom’s going to jail.”

-Williams also suggested that Olivia Jade stay off of YouTube for the remainder of the decade.
-She then shared with her audience that, when she was around the same age as the beauty guru, she wasn’t as “stupid” as her.
+Williams also suggested for Olivia Jade to stay off of YouTube for the remainder of the decade.
+She then shared with her audience that when she was around the same age as the beauty guru, she wasn’t as “stupid” as her.
 She also said that she couldn’t understand how Olivia Jade didn’t know what her parents were up to before they were indicted by the police back in March.
-She also said that, in about five years, the public will decide to forgive Olivia Jade and that she should refrain from speaking in public until then.
+In addition, she said that, in about five years, the public will decide to forgive Olivia Jade and that she should refrain from speaking in public until then.

 Olivia Jade returned to her YouTube channel on Sunday, December 1.
 The content creator had decided to step away from her channel after her parents were arrested for their alleged bribery scam.
 In the video, which currently has 2.5 million views, Olivia Jade shared with her subscribers that she “really, really missed” filming for her channel and interacting with her fans.
 She then shared that she was eager to return to filming for her channel.